Are Pleated Filters Too Restrictive?

 What Do We Mean by Air Restriction?

 Air restriction refers to how much an air filter blocks or restricts airflow through an HVAC system.
-Denser air filters with smaller pores restrict air more than less dense filters.
+Denser air filters with smaller pores restrict air flow more than less dense filters.

 What Are Common Concerns About Air Restriction?